What Are Power Tools?

 - Used for making precision, angled cuts

-- Great for cutting trim molding and forming joints
+- Great for cutting trim molding, baseboards, crown molding, and forming joints

 - Compound models allow both miter and bevel cuts